Herbert Reiner Jr.: Posting in India

 Elsewhere, Reiner recalled, "People were standing as though paralyzed.
 I moved around them, grasped his shoulder and spun him around, then took a firmer grip on his shoulders".
 In one account of Gandhi's assassination, Reiner is said to have "seized and pummeled" Godse.
 (Note: "As Gandhi was cradled by his devotees and carried back to the house, the assassin was seized and pummeled by the thirty-two-year-old diplomatic officer Herbert Reiner of Springdale, Connecticut.(Citing letter by the then Deputy High Commissioner of the UK in New Delhi, A. C. B. Symon to Philip Noel-Baker, the Secretary of State for Commonwealth Relations, 4 February 1948, in the British National Archives collection of correspondence of the Office of the Prime Minister, Clement Attlee, 1946–1951, TNA:PREM8/741.)")
 In another account, he is said to have wished to remain anonymous.
 (Note: "The unsung hero of the day, however, who wishes to remain anonymous, is an official of the American Embassy at Delhi, who is the first to realise what has happened, and leaps forward and grips the assassin by the arm.
 If this young American had not done what he did, Nathuram Godse would probably have shot his way out for he still had four unspent bullets in his pistol".)
 Authors N. H. Pronko and J. W. Bowles, in Empirical Foundations of Psychology, consider Reiner's actions as having constituted a critical "new stimulus" that paved the way from a "no response period" of the crowd—which had begun in the wake of the "disturbing stimulus" of the shooting—to "coordinated and adjustmental" behaviors.
 Godse was put on trial in the summer of 1948; he was sentenced to death and hanged in November 1949.

-Reiner left India in June 1949, moving briefly to Hungary, where he served as Assistant Attaché with the American Legation in Budapest, and later the same year to a new diplomatic service appointment in South Korea.
+Later career and life

+After his time in India, Reiner briefly worked as assistant attache at the American Legation in Budapest, Hungary.
+He moved to Korea in June 1949, and during the Korean War, served as a consul general during the Battle of the Pusan Perimeter; in later years, he served as consul general in Freetown, Sierra Leone, and Johannesburg, South Africa.
+He ended his diplomatic career in Canberra, Australia, and moved to Cape Cod in 1976.
+Reiner died on December 28, 1999, at his home in Cotuit, Massachusetts.